 When using a model, it is important to consider the research question to be investigated, which will drive the requirements of the model output for the end-user (Garner and Hamilton, 2011).
 The purpose could be to estimate the epidemiological consequences of the disease (number of infected herds and epidemic duration).
 In the case of exotic diseases, the outputs could be used for contingency planning to improve surveillance and control; for example, identifying sentinel herds, culling capacity or laboratory capacity (for example, Garner et al., 2016; Boklund et al., 2017).
 In this case, it is essential to generate capacity-related data that are included as parameter values into the model.
 Similarly, if the purpose is to compare different surveillance strategies, sensitivity and specificity of tests used to detect disease could be included (Nusser et al., 2008; Halasa and Boklund, 2014).

-Secondly, the purpose could be to evaluate and identify optimal control strategies given a particular set of circumstances and constraints (for example Ward et al., 2009; Dürr et al., 2014; Kirkeby et al., 2016; Gussmann et al., 2018).
+Secondly, the purpose could be to evaluate and identify optimal control strategies given a particular set of circumstances and constraints (for example Allore et al., 1998; Backer et al., 2012; Østergaard et al., 2005;Ward et al., 2009; Lu et al., 2010; Dürr et al., 2014; Gussmann et al., 2018).
 This requires additional knowledge and data to inform the model.
 If the intention is to investigate control strategies for a specific disease, then all variables and mechanisms necessary to simulate those control strategies should be included.
-For example, to simulate vaccination as a control strategy, parameters related to vaccination-specific parameters (such as the number of individuals or herds vaccinated per day, vaccine efficacy, time required to order vaccine and perform vaccination) should be included, dependent on the required level of detail (Dürr, 2014; Dürr and Ward, 2015).
-In EBMs, this is typically modeled by including a specific compartment in the model that accounts for vaccinated animals (Tildesley et al., 2006; Rodrigues et al., 2014).
-The optimal strategies could be defined according to epidemiological and economic outputs (if economic outputs are included, the model can be called a bioeconomic simulation model; for example, Halasa et al., 2009; Kirkeby et al., 2016).
+For example, to simulate vaccination as a control strategy, parameters related to vaccination-specific parameters (such as the number of individuals or herds vaccinated per day, vaccine efficacy, time required to order vaccine and perform vaccination) should be included, dependent on the required level of detail (Backer et al., 2012; Dürr, 2014; Dürr and Ward, 2015).
+In EBMs, this is typically modeled by including a specific compartment in the model that accounts for vaccinated animals (Tildesley et al., 2006; Backer et al., 2012; Rodrigues et al., 2014).
+The optimal strategies could be defined according to epidemiological and economic outputs (if economic outputs are included, the model can be called a bioeconomic simulation model; for example, Kirkeby et al., 2016).

 Thirdly, if there are gaps in knowledge about the disease system, modeling can be used to simulate various transmission patterns and compare model output with data from real situations, to deduce the most likely transmission pathways and understand disease dynamics, or to derive values for parameters such as transmission rates (for example Zinsstag et al, 2009; Marcé et al., 2010; Schulz et al., 2018).